STARTING A MARKET: The Bare Minimum

 5. Choose a market site

-Department of Transportation Datamart : Use this interactive map from the Kentucky Transportation Cabinet to discover your city’s or county’s most traveled roads.
+Kentucky Traffic Counts: One of the most frequently stated ways customers find farmers markets is by seeing it as they drive by.
+Use this interactive map from the Kentucky Transportation Cabinet to discover your community’s most traveled roads.

 Farmers Market Matters Location, Location, Location This webinar gives details on how to assess a potential location, how you can counter any potential shortcomings, and how you could build out in your current space.